 "France's vision for Lebanon is that of a strong, sovereign state holding a monopoly on arms," he said.
 "The Lebanese government has shouldered its responsibilities by launching and carrying through to completion the first phase of this disarmament plan," Barrot said.
 "The second phase must now begin, and the plan associated with this phase is to be presented in the coming days, and in any case before the conference is held," he continued.

-The second phase of the plan concerns the area between the Litani and the Awali rivers, around forty kilometres south of Beirut.
+The second phase of the plan concerns the area between the Litani and the Awali rivers, around forty kilometers south of Beirut.
 Hezbollah has thus far refused to hand over its weapons north of the Litani.

 In parallel, President Joseph Aoun met U.S. Ambassador to Lebanon Michel Issa at the Presidential Palace on Friday to review preparations for the Paris conference and discuss the outcome of Lebanese Army Commander General Rodolphe Haykal’s recent visit to the United States, including his meetings with senior U.S. officials.